 You can apply for an occasional licence for a maximum of 14 days but usually they are granted for single, one-off events such as a wedding reception, birthday party or fund raising dance.

 There are strict rules on who can apply for an occasional licence.
 You must be:

 - the holder of a premises licence; or

 - the holder of a personal licence; or

 If you are a voluntary organisation the Licensing Board is limited to issuing in any rolling 12-month period:

 - not more than 4 occasional licences for a period of 4 to 14 days

 - not more than 12 occasional licences for a period of less than four days

 The Board's Statement of Licensing Policy has a section about occasional licences.
-You may wish to read this before submitting your application
+You should read this before submitting your application.

 How to apply